09th June 2013

 But I rather liked The Great Wall of Watford for the mental image it painted and the ‘ring of steel’ security it conjured up around this impregnable conference that my firm Zaun is proud to have installed.

-Because of the media’s determination to destroy that secrecy, we now know that Chancellor George Osborne, his Labour Shadow Ed Balls and his predecessor Ken Clarke were all there.
+Because the media were determined to destroy that secrecy, we now know that Chancellor George Osborne, his Labour Shadow Ed Balls and his predecessor Ken Clarke were there.

 So too were internet giants Eric Schmidt of Google and Jeff Bezos of Amazon, International Monetary Fund boss Christine Lagarde and a host of royalty from around the world.